fragcolor-xyz/shards-examples/tutorials/snake/steps/step-4.md

     ```

     1. We have already seen `(RTake)` in [step 3](./step-3.md).
-    2. [`(WhenNot)`](https://docs.fragcolor.xyz/docs/shards/General/WhenNot/) is similar to [`(When)`](https://docs.fragcolor.xyz/docs/shards/General/When/) but with the opposite logic.
+    2. [`(WhenNot)`](https://docs.fragnova.com/reference/shards/shards/General/WhenNot/) is similar to [`(When)`](https://docs.fragnova.com/reference/shards/shards/General/When/) but with the opposite logic.
-    3. [`(DropFront)`](https://docs.fragcolor.xyz/docs/shards/General/DropFront/) removes the first element of a sequence.
+    3. [`(DropFront)`](https://docs.fragnova.com/reference/shards/shards/General/DropFront/) removes the first element of a sequence.

-Now we need the snake to move at a regular interval in the direction chosen by the player.
+Now we need the snake to move at regular intervals in the direction chosen by the player.

-Let's first listen to the player input.
+Let's first listen to the player's input.
 We will use the keyboard's arrow keys (up, down, left, right) for this.

 === "EDN"